Robert S. Swavely, 73

 Bob was preceded in death by his father and mother Guy and Irene Swavely and brother James Swavely.
 He is survived by his wife, Carolyn Swavely, his stepsons Charles Braught III married to Jennifer Braught and John Braught married to Hannah Braught, his grand-children Charles Braught IV and Grace Braught, his sister-in-law Carol Swavely, his nephews Andrew Swavely and James Swavely, and his nieces Karen Troxell and Kateri Swavely.

-A memorial service will be planned at the convenience of the family.
 Bob’s final resting place will be at Indiantown Gap National Cemetery.

 Leave a condolence on this Memorial Page